icpc/ccs-specs/Contest_API.md

 document are to be interpreted as described in
 [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-The interface is implemented as a HTTP REST interface that outputs information in [JSON](https://en.wikipedia.org/wiki/JSON) format ([RFC 7159](https://datatracker.ietf.org/doc/html/rfc7159)).
+The interface is implemented as an HTTP REST interface that outputs information in [JSON](https://en.wikipedia.org/wiki/JSON) format ([RFC 7159](https://datatracker.ietf.org/doc/html/rfc7159)).
 All access to the API must be provided over HTTPS to guard against eavesdropping on